nrivkin/ComplexityNetworkProject/reports/final_report.md

 Masuda and Aihara only considered graphs with constants degree.
 We use powerlaw graphs formed by preferential attachment to see if hub/spoke graph architecture leads to different results.
 We run the same procedure we used for regular and lattice graphs on Holmes-Kim graphs.

-In HK graphs p is the likelyhood that an additional triagle will be added to a node on its creation, leading to a greater clustering coefficient.
+In HK graphs p is the likelyhood that an additional triangle will be added to a node on its creation, leading to a greater clustering coefficient.
 Unlike the previous graphs, sweeping T does not lead to distinct regimes.
 Instead we observe that while the porportion of cooperators tends to be less for higher T values, the percentage of cooperators does not converge.
 Higher values of p, which correspond to greater clustering, lead to increased cooperation.